-If you're anything like me, as a busy mom deep-cleaning the bathroom every day is…well…NOT on the daily priority list (though, I will say my “Keep your house clean with one chore per day” method really helps).
-To help stay on top of the never-ending water spots, sports sticky handles, and dirt splashes from my incredibly messy kids, I just use my hands!
+If you're anything like us, a busy mom deep-cleaning the bathroom every day is…well…NOT on the daily priority list (though, our daily cleaning schedule really helps).
+To help stay on top of the never-ending water spots, sticky handles, and dirt splashes from those incredibly messy kids, just use your hands!

-After using the restroom I wash my hands and get them real soapy.
-I rub/wipe down the sink and handles with my soapy hands, rinse my hands then rub/wipe the sink again to wash the soap off.
-I wipe down the (now clean) sink with the hand towel after I dry my hands and voila!
+Anytime you're washing your hands, get them real soapy and wipe down the sink and handles.
+Rinse your hands, then wipe the sink again to wash the soap off.
+Dry off the (now clean) sink with the hand towel after drying your hands and voila!

 We believe reading to our kids is important and want to give ample reading time with them at night, but let's be honest…bedtime is CHAOTIC!
 Sometimes we can only squeeze in one book with the kids before they fully start melting down, or on late nights, we might not get to a book at all.